 - Twenty cents per pound of shortfall for manufacturers that recycle at least 90 percent of their goal.

-- Manufacturers that sold less than 100 VDDs to Indiana households, as reported on their registration form, are not be subject to the variable recycling fee.
+- Manufacturers that sold less than 100 VDDs to Indiana households, as reported on their registration form, are not subject to the variable recycling fee.

 - Manufacturers may petition the Recycling Market Development Board for relief from the variable recycling fee.